yeslogic/prince-docs/docs/styling.md

 #### List marker type

 Different list marker types can be chosen by setting the CSS property [`list-style-type`](css-props.md#prop-list-style-type) to different values.
 This property applies to list items and determines the type of marker that they receive.
-The following table shows examples of some list style types (for a table with examples of supported options for ordered lists, see [Counter styles](gen-content.md#counter-styles)).
+The following table shows examples of some list style types.

 |                              |                                 |
 |------------------------------|---------------------------------|